A-nirvana/KoinX-assignment/README.md

 Open http://localhost:3000 in your browser to view the app.

 ## 📌 Assumptions
-The data persists over time once fetched.
+The data persists over time once fetched

 Since this is a frontend-only implementation using a mock backend, there is no real-time re-listening to data updates from the server.